Veritius/bevy_stardust/docs/udp.md

 }
 ```

-The server, if it accepts the client, sends a response message and the port the client will now use to communicate.
+The server, if it accepts the client, spawns the client entity and sends a response message and the port the client will now use to communicate.
 ```jsonc
 {
     // From the server